DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 ~~~~~~~~~~~~~~~~~

 #.
 Click the ``Add new tile`` button.
 #.
-Select what type of page the tile will appear on: Contact or Group
+Select what type of page the tile will appear on: Contacts or Groups or People Groups.
 #.
 Give the tile a name in the empty field next to ``New Tile Name``
 #.
 Click ``Create tile``